6 Tips to Start Painting Today!

 “Painting is just another way of keeping a diary.” ― Pablo Picasso

 “Art is not what you see, but what you make others see.” – Edgar Degas

-French artist Edgar Degas was a classical painter of modern life and was masterful at depicting movement, favoring the subject of dancers.
+French artist Edgar Degas was a classical painter of modern life.
+Additionally, he was a master at depicting movement which favoured the subject of dancers.
 While he initially worked with realism, he is often identified as an Impressionist.
 The Impressionists painted the realities of the world around them through capturing the immediate effects of light and colour in order to express what they saw in an exact moment.
 By capturing scenes of everyday contemporary Parisian life, and his portraits of individuals and groups such as that of his aunt’s family, his paintings are striking reflections of his time.

 The best way to develop a lifestyle of painting is by drawing inspiration from your everyday life – seeing the spectacular in the ordinary and translating it into your own artistic vision.

 A key step to starting a painting, and subsequently mastering proportion and perspective is to sketch: as an important foundation, sketching regularly will help your ability to observe and translate what you see onto the canvas.
 Drawing and sketching also cultivates patience, mental alertness and perseverance.

 If you’re new to drawing and sketching, why not join us at VAC for our Drawing & Sketching course!
 Specially targeted at beginners and all levels of experience, you will learn basic concepts of proportion and composition, and learn to represent and give weight to objects using shading (light, contrast, representation/form).

 5. Don’t let the materials be more important than the painting